aellispierce/aellispierce.github.io/_posts/2021-10-30-working-with-gems-locally.md

 ```

 Now, just bundle install again and you'll be using your local copy.
+Remember to restart your server after making any local gem changes to see the
+results.

 As another note, let's say you're testing changes to one gem, and you want to
 update to the newest version, however you don't want to re-bundle all of the